 With their current cavalier attitude to “Electrical Safety” for their customers, and their employees as well.

-In the current economic climate, as you would expect large and small organisations alike are seeking to get as much as possible for as little as possible, in many instances this is good common-sense which should have been practised by all organisations for many years.
+In the current economic climate, as you would expect large and small organisations alike are seeking to get as much as possible for as little as possible, in many instances this is good common-sense which should have been practiced by all organisations for many years.

-However, when it comes to electrical safety, cheap is definitely not always better, with the current stranglehold with many large FM companies, on the electrical testing market for large organisations, many vital things are being missed, but as long as they get there piece of paper.
+However, when it comes to electrical safety, cheap is definitely not always better, with the current stranglehold with many large FM companies, on the electrical testing market for large organisations, many vital things are being missed, but as long as they get their piece of paper.
 They don’t care?

 Many testing companies out there promise the earth and deliver a farthing, yes all that will show my age.

 I was sitting in the offices of a large organisation.
-Not long ago providing technical breakdown of their electrical report, when I was actually asked to sit in on a meeting the testing contractor who was vying for their work, without recourse to their existing test report.
+Not long ago providing a technical breakdown of their electrical report, when I was actually asked to sit in on a meeting the testing contractor who was vying for their work, without recourse to their existing test report.

 He promised that they could provide a proper certificate by only doing 10% sample testing and this is perfectly legal.
 However, they would be charging a small admin fee for writing up each of the circuits that they didn’t test on the surface.
-To the uninitiated this is a wonderful deal.
+To the uninitiated, this is a wonderful deal.